X4BNet/static-page-i8n/CLA.md

-**Disputes.** This Agreement shall be governed by and construed in accordance with the laws of the State of New York, United States of America, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of New York law.
-The parties hereby submit to venue in, and jurisdiction of the courts located in New York, New York for purposes relating to this Agreement.
+**Disputes.** This Agreement shall be governed by and construed in accordance with the laws of the State of Victoria, Australia, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of Victoria, Australia law.
+The parties hereby submit to venue in, and jurisdiction of the courts located in Melbourne, Victoria, Australia for purposes relating to this Agreement.
 In the event that any of the provisions of this Agreement shall be held by a court or other tribunal of competent jurisdiction to be unenforceable, the remaining portions hereof shall remain in full force and effect.